TercerPlaneta/ccnet.GitTagLabeller/README.md

 # Git tag labeller plugin for CCNET  #

-This labeller plugin builds the $(CCNetLabel) variable from the last tag on a git repository branch - usually downloaded using the git source control provider.
+This labeller plugin builds the CCNet internal label from the last tag on a git repository branch - usually downloaded using the git source control provider.

 As any other CCNet labeller, used in conjunction with the AssemblyInfo task in  [MsBuildTasks](https://github.com/loresoft/msbuildtasks) or with a manual script it allows setting the AssemblyVersion - AssemblyFileVersion attributes of an MSBuild project.